OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

+# Bits N Bytes – AI-Structured Web (Public Reference Node)
+## Edge-native, AI-compatible static site.
+Created to align with inference systems, not ad-tech algorithms.
-Bits N Bytes – AI-Structured Web (Public Reference Node) This is the original full-scope deployment of an AI-Structured Web Node, authored and maintained by Dekker Osborn under Bits N Bytes Inc.
+## This is the original full-scope deployment of an AI-Structured Web Node, authored and maintained by Dekker Osborn under Bits N Bytes Inc.

 This repository demonstrates a dual-layer static web system optimized for live inference, machine comprehension, and future SEO/crawler indexing — all without SaaS, trackers, or runtime dependencies.

-🧠 Purpose
+## 🧠 Purpose
 To build a site that is natively readable by both humans and machines:

 Structured for LLMs, scrapers, AI agents, and voice assistants